create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromXMLString** (*value: string, scene?: X3DScene*): void

-Set value from XML string.
+Set the value from a XML string.
 If an X3DScene is provided, units are respected and necessary conversions are performed.
+The string can be any legal value as produced by the `toXMLString()` function.

 #### **fromJSONString** (*value: string, scene?: X3DScene*): void

-Set value from JSON string.
+Set the value from a JSON string.
 If an X3DScene is provided, units are respected and necessary conversions are performed.
+The string can be any legal value as produced by the `toJSONString()` function.

 #### **dispose** (): void